-The "Fast Idle" lever on the gear shift/throttle control allows the operator to increase engine RPM for warm-up without shifting the engines into gear.
+The "Fast Idle" lever on the throttle and shift control allows the operator to increase engine RPM for warm-up without shifting the engine into gear.

-- Be sure that the gear shift and throttle control handle is in the NEUTRAL position. - Start the engine.
+- Be sure that the throttle and shift control is in the NEUTRAL position. - Start the engine.